 At Cola station, you can find many small minivans going in different directions.
 Just ask around there for the van heading to Baalbek and you’ll be directed to the right one.

 The driver explained to us that the first minivan would take us to Chtaura (a small town) and then another van would continue on and drop us in the town of Baalbek.
 Easy. the minivan filled up very quickly and we were on our way.
 They don’t overload the vans here, you get your own seat which makes it very comfortable.
+This is the first step of how to get to Baalbek.

 Change minivans in the town of Chtaura